discord-gophers/goapi-gen/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/discord-gophers/goapi-gen.svg)](https://pkg.go.dev/github.com/discord-gophers/goapi-gen)

-⚠️⚠️⚠️ We are currently making large, breaking refactor changes.
-As such, this library may be in flux until we've tagged an initial release.

 This package contains a set of utilities for generating Go boilerplate code for services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)